-If Then The Automatic Upload pop-up is displayed (typical) Proceed to the next step.
+If Th en The Automatic Upload pop-up is displayed (typical) • Proceed to the next step.
 A security pop-up is displayed 1.
 Select the checkbox at the bottom of the pop-up, then click Allow .
 2. Select the checkbox at the bottom of the second pop-up, then click Run .

-The Automatic Upload pop-up is displayed.
+The Automatic Upload pop-up is displayed, as shown on the next page.

-2. If you have not done so already, remove the memory card from your in-car DVR, and then insert it into your PC's built-in card reader (i.e., CF slot for Flashback2s or SD slot for Flashback3s/FlashbackHDs or Focus H1), or the external card reader, connected to your PC.
+2. If you have not done so already, remove the memory card from your Flashback DVR, and then insert it into your PC's built-in card reader (i.e., CF slot for Flashback2s or SD slot for Flashback3s/FlashbackHDs), or the external card reader, connected to your PC.